 Get help connecting with the nation's top mesothelioma doctors and cancer centers.Get Help Now

-Many hospitals do not yet offer this treatment specifically for mesothelioma, but some facilities do provide it to mesothelioma patients upon the radiologists' approval.
-The University of California Los Angeles is one such facility that has treated mesothelioma patients with cryotherapy.
+Many hospitals do not yet offer this treatment specifically for mesothelioma, but some facilities do provide it to mesothelioma patients upon a radiologist’s approval.
+The UCLA Medical Center is one such facility that has treated mesothelioma patients with cryotherapy.

-Cryotherapy is a safe form of mesothelioma treatment.
+Unlike many other cancer treatments, this therapy causes very few side effects.
 It is less invasive than open surgery and requires a much shorter recovery time.
 Most patients are able to resume their normal schedules as soon as 24 hours after the procedure is completed.

-Because treatment is delivered directly to the tumors, there is little risk that the healthy surrounding tissues will be damaged.
-One study found that 81 percent of patients with diseases such as lung cancer, mesothelioma and colorectal cancer were treated without any damage to adjacent tissues or organs.
+Because treatment is delivered directly to the tumors, there is little risk the healthy surrounding tissues will be damaged.
+One 2007 study found 81 percent of patients with diseases such as lung cancer, mesothelioma and colorectal cancer were treated without any damage to adjacent tissues or organs.
 Only two patients experienced numbness in their lower extremities for one week after the procedure.